Transnet National Ports Authority

 The draught at the multi purpose quays is 12m for berth 201 and 13.5m for berths 202 and 203.
 Pilotage is compulsory and tugs are required for ship working.

 Saldanha Bay is served by a fleet of four tugs assisted by others sent from Cape Town when required (vessels exceeding a draught of 19m require four tugs).
-The Saldanha based tugs are named Jutten, Marcus and Meeuw and are 1976-built Voith Schneider tractor tugs each with a bollard pull of 43 tonnes.
-The latest, a new 80t + bollard pull Stan tug is on order from Damen in Cape Town, for delivery in March 2013.
+The Saldanha based tugs are named JUTTEN, MARCUS and MEEUW and are 1976-built Voith Schneider tractor tugs each with a bollard pull of 43 tonnes.
+The former Cape Town tug CHARDONNAY (ex WH Andrag) is also now based here as well as recently built 70-ton bollard pull tugs ex Southern African Shipyards, CORMORANT and OSPREY.

-Pilotage service is compulsory and is provided by a diesel-powered pilot boat named Ivubu.
-A new pilot boat is also on order from Damen, Cape Town for delivery in May 2013.
-The port has two launches named Sysie and Dikkop.
+Pilotage service is compulsory and is provided by a 1972-built diesel-powered pilot boat named INYONI (ex RP Jackson) and a 2013-built Damen-designed and built pilot boat named AVOCET (2013).
+The port has a 2012-built twin-screw work boat named CRESTED TERN and two launches named Sysie and Dikkop.

 As with all other South African ports, Saldanha Bay is a common user port.
 The port has a 990m long jetty containing two iron ore berths linked to the shore along a 3.1km long causeway/breakwater.
 There is also an 874m long multipurpose quay for the handling of breakbulk cargo and a 365m tanker berth at the end of the ore jetty with a permitted draught of 21.25m alongside.